huntdatacenter/docs/docs/coordination/data/faq.md

 category: HUNT Cloud
 permalink: /data/faq
 sidebarDepth: 1
-description: This page list data management FAQ for HUNT Cloud.
+description: This page list frequently asked questions about data coordination in HUNT Cloud.
 ---

-# FAQ on data management
+# FAQ on data coordination

-**This page list frequently asked questions on data management and data coordination.
+**This page list frequently asked questions on data coordination.
 See our [lab user storage FAQ](/faq/storage) for practical use of our storage services.**

 [[toc]]